vsbron/nextJs2024-portfolio/README.md

 - Styles are handled via Tailwind CSS;
 - Interactive planet model is handled via Three.js;
 - Some UI elements are originally taken from Aceternity UI;
+- A big number of improvements were added to the layout and animation to the original project;

 ## Live version